-Authorize issuance of a General Lease - Recreational and Protective Structure Use to the Applicant, beginning April 6, 2021, for a term of 10 years, for the use and maintenance of an existing single berth U-shaped floating boat dock, two steel pilings, gangway, utility conduit, and bank protection previously authorized by the Commission and an existing boat lift and two-pile dolphin not previously authorized by the Commission, as described in Exhibit A and shown on Exhibit B (for reference purposes only) attached and by this reference made a part hereof; consideration for the single berth U-shaped floating boat dock, dolphin, pilings, and gangway: \$311 per year, with an annual Consumer Price Index adjustment; consideration for the bank protection: the public use and benefit, with the State reserving the right at any time to set a monetary rent if the Commission finds such action to be in the State's best interest; and liability insurance in an amount no less than \$1,000,000 per occurrence.
+3. Authorize issuance of a General Lease - Recreational and Protective Structure Use to the Applicant beginning December 8, 2021, for a term of 10 years, for the use and maintenance of an existing boat dock, gangway, galvanized cables, and bank protection, as described in Exhibit A and shown on Exhibit B (for reference purposes only) attached and by this reference made a part hereof; consideration for the boat dock, gangway, and galvanized cables: \$140 per year, with an annual Consumer Price Index adjustment; consideration for the bank protection: the public use and benefit, with the State reserving the right at any time to set a monetary rent if the Commission finds such action to be in the State's best interest; and liability insurance in an amount no less than \$1,000,000 per occurrence.